Edit Your Own YouTube Video Captions

 6

-After you have finished and reviewed your video to make sure it meets the USU Captioning Quality Standards, click “Publish” in the top right corner and you are finished.
+After you have finished and reviewed your video, click “Publish” in the top right corner.
 Nice work!

 Caution: YouTube does not auto-save any content.
-If you are editing directly in YouTube, remember to click “Save Draft” periodically to ensure you do not lose any editting you may have done.
+If you are editing directly in YouTube, remember to click “Save Draft” periodically to ensure you do not lose any editing you may have done.

-• If you are editing the automatic captions and there are lots of errors, it may be easier to delete that file and start from scratch.
+• If you are editing the automatic captions and there are lots of errors, it may be easier to delete the file and start from scratch.

 • A link to some helpful keyboard shortcuts can be found in the caption editor: